 |Home Insurance Company||Average Annual Premium for $250K Liability||J.D.
 Power Score|

 State Farm is the largest insurer writing Oklahoma homeowners insurance, with 28% of the market share.
-There are some good reasons for that.
 It ranks higher than average on J.D.
-Powers 2020 U.S. Home Insurance Study, with 829 points out of a possible 1,000.
+Power’s 2020 U.S. Home Insurance Study, with 829 points out of a possible 1,000.
 The company offers a broad range of customizable policies and, in addition to homeowners insurance, it has coverage for condos, renters, cars, motorhomes, farms and more.
-It has a user-friendly website and it’s easy to get an online quote or do your business online.
-The one area where it falls short is discounts– compared to other carriers on this list, State Farm does not offer many.
+It has a user-friendly website and it is easy to get an online quote or do your business online.
+The one area where it falls short is discounts – compared to other carriers on this list, State Farm does not offer as many.

 Farmers is the second largest writer of homeowners policies in Oklahoma, offering policies for car insurance, home insurance, life insurance, business insurance, renters insurance and condo insurance.
 Farmers is very competitive with its pricing and offers a few discounts, including multi-policy, non-smoker and professional group discounts that get your price down even lower.

 Allstate is a leader in the insurance industry, meaning Allstate is able to offer all the basic homeowners coverages and also some innovative optional coverages, such as a green improvement reimbursement and electronic data recovery.
 The company also has some nice discounts to bring its generally low prices down even further.
 Allstate’s customer service rankings are average.
 J.D.
 Power gives it 829, higher than the industry average, for customer satisfaction.
 Allstate earned an “A+” rating for financial strength from AM Best, meaning it is financially stable enough to pay out on claims – even in the case of a regional disaster.